taikoxyz/taiko-mono/packages/protocol/contracts/actors_privileges_deployments.md

 ## 2. Different access modifiers

-Beside the `onlyFromNamed` or `onlyFromNamed2` modifiers, we have others such as:
+Besides the `onlyFromNamed` or `onlyFromNamed2` modifiers, we have others such as:

 ### 2.1 onlyOwner

-- **Description**: Only owner can be granted access.
+- **Description**: Only the owner can be granted access.
 - **Associated contracts**: TaikoToken, AddressManager, EtherVault

 ### 2.2 onlyAuthorized